alecpratt/alecpratt.github.io/_academics/psu_music.md

 logo: /assets/img/logos/psu.png
 coursestaken: psu_music_courses
 ---
-**Description:** Entering undergraduate, I had nearly 40 college credits transfer from a mixture of Advanced Placement and College in the Highschool coursework.
+**Description:** Entering undergraduate, I had nearly 40 college credits transfer from a mixture of Advanced Placement and College in the High School coursework.
 I wanted to get a full four-year experience in college, so I decided that I would add a second degree in an area that I loved, music.
-After talking with my engineering advisor my first year, I was under the impression I could graduate in four years with the two degrees while only taking 18 credits a semester.
-Oh and were they wrong...

 Truthfully, I did not know much about music technology before I started the degree program.
 I chose the music technology degree because its requirements had the most overlap with my engineering degree, so I would in theory be able to complete it in four years.
 It did not take long before I fell in love with the field.
 After taking Fundamentals of Digital Audio with the late Dr. Mark Ballora, I became obsessed.
 Discovering the underlying technology that enabled some of my favorite artists like Disclosure to create their Grammy Award Nominated music instantly had me craving more.